JashanSingh126/satpreptool/README.md

 # satpreptool
-A SAT Prep Question Tool for students aspiring to study the SAT in fun, practical way.
+A SAT Prep Question Tool for students aspiring to study the SAT in fun, practical way using React, MongoDB, Express, and Node.js

 Current Database:
 ```